-- The target audience for acceptance criteria does not need the exact details of the test cases.
+- The target audience does not provide enough exact details for testing acceptance criteria.

 - Suppose you need a description of the design and user experience limitations of a function.
 Developers may be missing many important details.

-Typically, criteria generated using this form look like a simple bulleted list.
+Typically, criteria generated using this form look like a simple bullet list.
 For example: